jboss-developer/jboss-portal-quickstarts/jsf2-hello-world-portlet/README.md

       * Node Name: jsf2-hello-world-portlet
       * Display Name: JSF2 Hello World Portlet
     * Click Next
-    * Leave Empty Layout as it is and hit Mext
+    * Leave Empty Layout as it is and hit Next
-    * Drag-and-Drop Simplest Hello World Portlet from the Page Editor dialog to the middle of the Page Creation Wizard
+    * Drag-and-Drop JSF2 Hello World Portlet from the Page Editor dialog to the middle of the Page Creation Wizard
     * Click the Diskette-like Finish button in the header of the Page Editor dialog and see the newly added portlet in action.
   * If you have chosen (b) to add the portlet to an existing page:
     * Navigate to the page where you want to add the portlet and go to Top Menu > Group Editor > Edit Page
-    * Drag-and-Drop Simplest Hello World Portlet from the Page Editor dialog to a place of your choice within the page.
+    * Drag-and-Drop JSF2 Hello World Portlet from the Page Editor dialog to a place of your choice within the page.
     * Click the Diskette-like Finish button in the header of the Page Editor dialog and see the newly added portlet in action.

 Undeploy the Archive
 --------------------

 1. Make sure you have started the JBoss Server as described above.
 2. Open a command line and navigate to the root directory of this quickstart.